11 Things You Shouldn’t Do On World Naked Gardening Day

 In fact, I would think twice about using any power tools while partaking in World Naked Gardening Day.

 When you’re baring all, you might feel more comfortable with a prop.
 Think outside the box!
-Bring your lightsaber or a tiny flamingo watering can.
+Sub in your favorite action figure or cover up with a tiny flamingo watering can.
 Hahahaha

 6. Forget to put on sunblock